top of page

 Gorges de Roussillon

-During our 100 cols tour part 2 trip we cycled through Gorges de Cains.
-Those were 50 km to the East and run parallel to the Gorges de Roussillon.
+During our 100 cols tour part 2 trip, we cycled through Gorges de Cains.
+Those were 50 km to the East and ran parallel to the Gorges de Roussillon.
 The Gorges de Cains are all red, but the Gorges de Roussillon didn't turn red until farther north.

 The red part of the Gorges

 The road we were on wavered just next to the edge of the ravine.
-The way up had been totally exposed while the descent sometimes past through tunnels.
+The way up had been totally exposed while the descent sometimes passed through tunnels.

 A bridge over de Gorges

-At the end of the Gorges we descended towards Valberg.
+At the end of the Gorges, we descended towards Valberg.
 It was more than 35 degrees.
-At a gas station in Valberg we bought a bottle of water for 2,50.
-Ten meters further we noticed a public fountain.
-Climbing the col de Valberg felt like one of the toughest climbs of the vacation.
-Not because it was especially steep or long, but because I wasn't used to the heat yet, wasn't in a good enough shape, and already pretty tired.
+We bought a bottle of water at a gas station in Valberg for 2,50.
+Ten meters further, we noticed a public fountain.
+Climbing the Col de Valberg felt like one of the most challenging climbs of the vacation.
+Not because it was incredibly steep or long but because I wasn't used to the heat yet, wasn't in good enough shape, and already pretty tired.
 Bram was in better shape and was cycling a kilometer ahead of me.
-We were climbing at the hottest part of the day, around 2 o'clock.
+We were climbing in the hottest part of the day, around 2 o'clock.

 Climbing the Valberg

-Somewhere at the bottom of the climb a cyclist was walking up.
-I asked if everything was ok, he said he was fine, but was tired and felt like it was too warm.
-He also said 'your bike is very loud'.
+A cyclist was walking up somewhere at the bottom of the climb.
+I asked if everything was ok, and he said he was fine but was tired and felt like it was too warm.
+He also said, 'Your bike is very loud'.
 I guess from Italian it makes sense to translate 'heavy' to 'loud'?

 Col de Valberg, 1672 meters

-When we were nearly at the top a car passed us.
-In the trunk lay somebody with his bike waving at us, it was the Italian.
-At the summit we didn't descent much and quickly arrived in Beuil.
-I had made a schedule of places we needed to ended up everyday to finish the entire trip within 12 days.
+A car passed us when we were nearly at the top.
+In the trunk lay somebody with his bike waving at us.
+It was the Italian.
+At the summit, we didn't descend much and quickly arrived in Beuil.
+I had made a schedule of places we needed to end up every day to finish the trip within 12 days.
 Today that would be in Beuil, but it was only 16:00 in the afternoon.
-After two days we thus were already half a day ahead of schedule.
+After two days, we thus were already half a day ahead of schedule.
 We bought some pastries at a bakery.

 A church in Beuil

-In the descent we passed a fruit store.
-There was an old lady working.
+In the descent, we passed a fruit store where an old lady was working.
 The store was so cramped that we could barely fit between the racks.
 Outside were gas cylinders, wood, and vegetables.
-Inside was a showcase with year old cheese and meat.
+Inside was a showcase with year-old cheese and meat.
 We bought two nectarines, they were nice and juicy.
 We had already climbed the next col, the col de la Couillole, during our 100 cols tour part 2.
-We still remembered it not being super tough, because there are only a few hundred meters of height difference.
-That turned out to be correct, we arrived at the top relatively quick.
+We still remembered it not being super tough because there were only a few hundred meters of height difference.
+That turned out to be correct.
+We arrived at the top relatively quickly.

 Col de La Couillole, 1678 meter